babalahgrill/adonis-rabbit/README.md

 RABBITMQ_PORT=
 ```

-Make sure to set the correct values to the enviroment variables so `adonis-rabbit` can connect.
+Make sure to set the correct values to the enviroment variables so `adonis-rabbit-frame-max` can connect.

 ## Basic Usage